wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 T> ### What does `__name__ == '__main__'` Represent?
 T> The `__name__ == '__main__'` trick is a useful one that allows a Python module to act as either a reusable module or a standalone Python script.
 Consider a reusable module as one that can be imported into other modules (e.g. through an `import` statement), while a standalone Python script would be executed from a terminal/Command Prompt by entering `python module.py`.
+T>
-Code within a conditional `if __name__ == '__main__'` statement will only be executed when the module is run as a standalone Python script.
+T> Code within a conditional `if __name__ == '__main__'` statement will therefore only be executed when the module is run as a standalone Python script.
 Importing the module will not run this code; any classes or functions will however be fully accessible to you.

 E> ### Importing Models